intool/grpwnd/log.md

 3. Open VirtuaBox and create a new VM.
 Its a simple wizard...
 (Sorry to gloss over installing linux but its quite well documented online.)
 See: [http://www.wikihow.com/Install-Ubuntu-on-VirtualBox](http://www.wikihow.com/Install-Ubuntu-on-VirtualBox)

 Once you have a working install of Linux open the *Terminal*  and run:

-`sudo apt-get install g++ curl libssl-dev apache2-utils git-core` That will install everything you need to build/run a basic NodeJS app.
+`sudo apt-get install g++ curl libssl-dev apache2-utils git-core`

+That will install everything you need to build & run a basic NodeJS app.

 ####Install NodeJS
 ![node logo](http://nodejs.org/logo.png "Node Logo ")